Andrei Năstase: 2016 presidential election

 Andrei Năstase was appointed by the Political National Council of the Dignity and Truth Platform Party to run in the 2016 presidential elections.
 He was registered on 18 September 2016 as a candidate, the fourth officially registered with the Central Electoral Commission (CEC) for the elections of 30 October 2016.
-On October 15, 2016, Andrei Năstase officially announced his withdrawal from the race and endorsed Action and Solidarity Party candidate Maia Sandu.
+On October 15, 2016, Andrei Năstase, despite some polls showing him having more popular support, officially announced his withdrawal from the race and endorsed Action and Solidarity Party candidate Maia Sandu.
+The decision to not run in the first round was meant to keep the pro-European vote united and ensure Igor Dodon and Vladimir Plahotniuc do not "Split Moldova amongst themselves for the next period" Despite these efforts, Maia Sandu lost against Igor Dodon in the second round.